Markus Merk: UEFA career

 Merk's refereeing of the final match of UEFA Euro 2004 was strongly opposed by Portugal.
 Portugal's opponent was Greece, whose team's coach, Otto Rehhagel, was a dental patient of Merk.
 Nevertheless, Merk received worldwide recognition for his excellent refereeing in this game.

 On 21 April 2004, during a Champions League semi-finals match against former team Porto, Jorge Andrade, Deportivo's defender, was sent off by Merk for a kick on Deco.
 The gesture was of a friendly nature, but the referee was eluded by it, and immediately gave the defender his marching orders.
 He was forced to serve a one-match ban.
 Eventually Jose Mourinho's team would qualify to the final.

-In the 2004–05 Champions League quarter-finals he whistled the second leg game between AC Milan and Inter Milan and controversially dissalowed the goal from Inter-player Esteban Cambiasso, which led to Inter-fans throwing bottles and flares onto the pitch and the game was eventually abandoned.
+In the 2004–05 Champions League quarter-finals he whistled the second leg game between AC Milan and Inter Milan and controversially disallowed the goal from Inter midfielder Esteban Cambiasso, which led to Inter fans throwing bottles and flares onto the pitch and the game was eventually abandoned.

 Another controversial moment came in the 71st minute of a match between Artmedia and Porto on 6 December 2005, when Merk overlooked a handball by Pepe in the penalty area.
 If given and scored, the penalty would have sent Artmedia through to the round of 16.